samlandman/Makersbnb/README.md

 3. As an owner
    So that I can view my spaces
-   I would would like to see the saved space on the website
+   I would like to see the saved space on the website

 4. As an owner
    So I can list another property